craigmckeachie/handsonreact.com/docs/14-HTTP.md

   // Math.random should be unique because of its seeding algorithm.
   // Convert it to base 36 (numbers + letters), and grab the first 9 characters
   // after the decimal.
-  return '_' + Math.random().toString(36).substr(2, 9);
+  return "_" + Math.random().toString(36).substr(2, 9);
 }

 function translateStatusToErrorMessage(status) {
   switch (status) {
     case 401:
-      return 'Please login again.';
+      return "Please login again.";
     case 403:
-      return 'You do not have permission to view the items.';
+      return "You do not have permission to view the items.";
     default:
-      return 'There was an error retrieving the items.
-Please try again.';
+      return "There was an error retrieving the items.
+Please try again.";
   }
 }